-As of December 31, 2023, our real estate equity securities portfolio consisted of publicly-traded common stock of 27 REITs with a fair value of \$109,209.
+As of December 31, 2024, our real estate equity securities portfolio consisted of publicly-traded common stock of 33 REITs with a fair value of \$121,713.
 We believe that investing a portion of our proceeds from our offerings into a diversified portfolio of common and preferred shares of REITs and other real estate operating companies will provide the overall portfolio some flexibility with near-term liquidity as well as potentially enhance our NAV over a longer period.
 Our real estate equity securities portfolio is regularly reviewed and evaluated to determine whether the securities held continue to serve their original intended purposes.

-Historically, we have invested in a portfolio of publicly-traded REIT securities to potentially enhance performance of the overall portfolio while also providing a source of liquidity available to fund redemptions or other needs.
-In considering current market volatility as well as higher liquidity demands across the non-listed REIT industry in general, during the first quarter of 2023, we took advantage of a temporary rise in publicly-traded REIT security values and converted nearly all of our securities portfolio into cash.
+Since our inception through first quarter 2023, we have invested in a portfolio of publicly-traded REIT securities to potentially enhance performance of the overall portfolio while also providing a source of liquidity available to fund redemptions or other needs.
+In considering then-current market volatility as well as higher liquidity demands across the non-listed REIT industry in general, during the first quarter of 2023, we took advantage of a temporary rise in publicly-traded REIT security values and converted nearly all of our securities portfolio into cash.
 This resulted in a net realized gain to us of approximately \$3,472,258.
-Our strategy to invest in a real estate securities portfolio has not changed and we will look to increase our allocation to real estate securities as broader equity market volatility expectations improve.
+Our strategy to invest in a real estate securities portfolio has not changed and we will look to increase our allocation to real estate securities as conditions improve.